 Excellent First-Time Home Buyer Tips

 Looking for first-time home buyer tips?
-Here are a few first-time home buyer tips, distilled from my 13 years experience as a real estate broker in Costa Rica.
+Here are a few first-time home buyer tips, distilled from my 13 years of experience as a real estate broker in Costa Rica.

 I have been a Costa Rica real estate broker in Dominical and the South Pacific coast for many years.
 I have seen thousands of people come and go to Costa Rica.
 Some have smoother experiences finding their ideal places than others do.
 For that reason, I thought it time to tell you about some Costa Rica property first-time home buyer tips.